YuitoTakeuchi/control/README.md

 ## package
 - LQR Solver
   - solve Linear Quadratic Regurator Problem.
+- StaetSpace
+  - Basic State Space class.
+  - This folder includes Extended State Space class which is used for robust control.

 ## Dependencies
 If you are using CMake, libraries are installed automatically.